engellaboratory/engellab/content/home/research.md

 weight = 15  # Order that this section will appear.

 title = "Our research"
-subtitle = "### Studying the genetic and epigenetic determinants of sex differences"
+subtitle = "### Studying the genetic and epigenetic determinants of sex differences in melanoma progression and outcomes"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.